appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-02-27-steps-to-cutomize-prebuilt-mapping.md

 later use similarly. `Comments field` is providing comments specific to this attribute mapping that might be required later.
 The `Output Encoded` checkbox is for ensuring that the generated data is kept intact irrespective of the XML standardisation.

-## Respect Hierarchical Rendering on Mapping state

-On disabling the mapping of the parent node, it disables all the child node such that when the XML is rendered, only the enabled node will be rendered in the XML.
-This feature will help the user to implement the hierarchical rendering feature in the APPSeCONNECT Portal.

-**Prerequisites**

-Mapping should be done in the parent node for accessing the Enable/Disable feature.

-**Steps to implement hierarchical rendering on mapping**

-1. Login the APPSeCONNECT Portal.
-2. Navigate to the touchpoints area after [creating a connection](/getting-started/#creating-connection--executing-the-touchpoint)
-3. Choose any touchpoint and click on the Transform button.
-4. On `expanding the schema object`, all the `complex objects and the complex objects collection` are displayed.
-5. On Hovering over the complex object collections and the complex objects, the three horizontal dots appear.
-6. Click on the `OPEN` button for mapping the node.
-Click `SUBMIT` button for saving the mapping.
-6. Hover the icon over the mapped complex object/complex object collection.
-The Disable option will appear.
-7. Click the Disable option, the complex object/complex object collection and its child, sub-child, all the nodes get disabled, present under it.
-8. Now, if a child node is enabled from the list of disabled nodes, the child gets enabled, also its immediate parent gets enabled.

-Now if the immediate parent is also associated with a parent (a complex object/complex object collection), it also gets enabled, rest all other child nodes on that tree, remains disabled.

-**Protip:** The Disabled node turns grey on disabling.
-{: .notice--info}

 ## Examples of Attribute Mapping